mightyaleksey/transform-data/readme.md

 Set of functions to build algorithmic transformations for data structures.

-Small attempt of mine to make transformations flexible and simple.
-Since I learn the subject API may change in future.
+Small attempt of mine to make transformations of data structures simplier.

 ## Installation